schwatter/HyperHdr_Githubdater/README.md

 Small script to scan, download and install HyperHdr from workflows in actions.
 Written in python 2.7 for vu+ enigma2 and similar

-This script only work with github-token.
+This script only works with github-token.
 1. Open https://github.com/settings/profile
 2. Left down to developer settings
 3. Personal access tokens